dod-ccpo/atat/README.md

   computer, but 3.7.3 is required for ATAT.

 * `pipenv`
-  ATST requires `pipenv` to be installed for python dependency management. `pipenv` will create the virtual environment that the app requires.
+  ATAT requires `pipenv` to be installed for python dependency management. `pipenv` will create the virtual environment that the app requires.
 [See `pipenv`'s documentation for instructions on installing `pipenv`]( https://pipenv.readthedocs.io/en/latest/install/#installing-pipenv).

 * `yarn`
-  ATST requires `yarn` for installing and managing Javascript
+  ATAT requires `yarn` for installing and managing Javascript
   dependencies: https://yarnpkg.com/en/

 * `postgres` >= 9.6
-  ATST requires a PostgreSQL instance (>= 9.6) for persistence.
+  ATAT requires a PostgreSQL instance (>= 9.6) for persistence.
 Have PostgresSQL installed and running on the default port of 5432.
 (A good resource for installing and running PostgreSQL for Macs is [Postgres.app](https://postgresapp.com/).
 Follow the instructions, including the optional Step 3, and add `/Applications/Postgres.app/Contents/Versions/latest/bin`